 The heart of the Museum is its central 1930s gauge 0 model railway layout, constructed by Chris Littledale and transplanted from the Hove Engineerium in 1991.
-With the exception of a handful of modern tinplate locos and some nice post-war Exley carriages (and some “architectural model” buildings), almost everything else on the layout – signalling, lights, trackside buildings, accessories – dates from the 1930s and could be found in a 1930s toyshop.
-The 60-odd road vehicles on the layout are from the Tri-ang Minic range and are painted tinplate with clockwork motors.
+With the exception of a handful of modern tinplate locos and some post-war Exley carriages (and some “architectural model” buildings), almost everything else on the layout – signalling, lights, trackside buildings, accessories – dates from the 1930s and could be found in a 1930s toyshop.
+The sixty-odd road vehicles on the layout are from the Tri-ang Minic range and are painted tinplate with clockwork motors.

 The named buildings on the layout – “Wulf Never Importers“, “F. Burridge Electrical Engineers” and the Hefford engineering works – were all created in memory of original members of the museum team who have since passed on.